-- Webber Travel includes opportunities to participate in an international service learning trip every June, a Grand Canyon rafting trip during Spring Break, a history-inspired trip to Washington D.C. in March, and a rafting trip in the San Juans each summer.
+- Webber Travel may include opportunities to participate in an international service learning trip, a Grand Canyon rafting trip, or a history-inspired trip to Washington D.C.

-- G/T Field Trips are offered in the fall, winter, and spring to all GT students, focused on areas of enrichment like fine arts, athletics, leadership, engineering, and career development.
+- G/T field trips may be offered in the fall, winter, and spring, depending on health precautions.
+These field trips focus on areas of enrichment like fine arts, athletics, leadership, engineering, and career development.
 Most offerings are free of charge, and occur both during and outside of school hours.